Taleef7/url-shortener-service/README.md

 * **Method:** `GET`
 * **Path:** `/{shortId}` (e.g., `/AbCdEfG`)
-* **Description:** Accessing this path directly in a web browser (or using any HTTP client that follows redirects) will result in an **HTTP 302 Found** redirect to the original long URL associated with the `{shortId}`.
+* **Description:** Accessing this path directly in a web browser (or using any HTTP client that follows redirects) relative to the service's base URL will result in an **HTTP 302 Found** redirect to the original long URL associated with the `{shortId}`.
 This action also triggers the asynchronous click tracking event.
 * **Error Response:**
     * `404 Not Found`: If the `{shortId}` does not exist in the system.